Egyras/HeishaMon/README.md

 - `@`: Heatpump parameters
 These are the same as listed in the Manage Topics documentation page and as found on the HeishaMon homepage.
 So the heatpump state value is named `@Heatpump_State`.

+- `%`: Datetime variables
+These can be used for date and time based rules.
+Currently `%hour` (0 - 23) and `%month` (1 - 12) are supported.
+Both are plain integers.
+A proper NTP configuration is needed to set the correct system date and time on the HeishaMon.

 - `?`: Thermostat parameters
 These variables reflect parameters read from the connected thermostat when using the OpenTherm functionality.
 When OpenTherm is supported this documentation will be extended with more precise information.